-Program identified internship positions cover a wide range of fields, including business, nonprofit, media, education, medicine, arts, technology, engineering, science, law, human rights, and government.
-The program also supports students for self-arranged internships at locations without travel warnings issued by the U.S. Department of State.
+Program identified virtual or in-person internship positions cover a wide range of fields, including business, nonprofit, media, education, environment, medicine, arts, technology, engineering, science, law, human rights, and government.
+The program also supports students for self-arranged internships.

 Currently enrolled freshmen, sophomores, juniors, seniors, and coterms at Stanford in ALL majors are eligible to apply, including undeclared students.
 Some positions in Asia are open to graduate students.

-The overall stipend base is $6,000 per student provided by the host organization, the program, or both.
+The overall stipend base $5,500 - $6,500 per student is provided by the host organization, the program, or both.

 Questions?
 Email Globalinternships@stanford.edu

 "At this time, the University is advising academic departments and programs that offer study abroad and international educational learning opportunities to plan their full course of activities for vaccinated students for Spring and Summer of 2022."

 "This experience really pushed my abilities as a mechanical engineer, especially in the area of fluids.
 Having my own projects that I had to research, develop a solution for, and then present, really gave me a sense of confidence that I am capable of performing valuable work outside of a classroom context.
 Working closely with my company to develop a fluid simulation software and perform structural analysis were just some of the valuable lessons I learned.
 The department I worked for welcomed me incredibly warmly, taking me on many day trips and dinners in order to expose me to more of the Japanese culture.
 Outside of work, the opportunity to explore Tokyo and experience Japanese culture was really unparalleled."